Support to Dialogue Forums

 LIMITATIONS AND CHALLENGES

-Mistrust Among Stakeholders: Deep-rooted historical grievances can lead to skepticism and reluctance to engage in dialogue, undermining its effectiveness.
+Mistrust among stakeholders: Deep-rooted historical grievances can lead to skepticism and reluctance to engage in dialogue, undermining its effectiveness.

-Limited Participation: Key groups, particularly marginalized communities or opposing political factions, may be excluded, resulting in an incomplete understanding of the issues and reduced legitimacy.
+Limited participation: Key groups, particularly marginalized communities or opposing political factions, may be excluded, resulting in an incomplete understanding of the issues and reduced legitimacy.

-Security Risks: In volatile contexts, participating in dialogues may expose individuals to threats or violence, particularly from extremist groups or political rivals.
+Security risks: In volatile contexts, participating in dialogues may expose individuals to threats or violence, particularly from extremist groups or political rivals.

-Lack of Follow-Up: Without mechanisms for ongoing engagement and accountability, dialogue outcomes may not translate into sustained action or change.
+Lack of follow-up: Without mechanisms for ongoing engagement and accountability, dialogue outcomes may not translate into sustained action or change.

 EXAMPLES